 Fourth is, National Institute of Oceanography at Kochi is to study marine biodiversity and other things.
 The fifth one is to make clear water from the ocean water using the Ocean Thermal Energy Converter (OTEC) that uses 20 degrees Celsius difference between two levels of oceans and does not need power for it.
 Then the last one is for biology, mainly capacity building.
 We want to build capacity across India for ocean biology and microbiology.

-Q: Given the development imperatives that India faces, is it necessary to invest Rs 4,000 crore plus?
+Q: Given India’s development imperatives, is it necessary to invest Rs 4,000 crore plus?

 A: It is now or never.
 We are already late.
 Not all of Rs 4,000 crore would be spent in one year, it is for five years.
 This is not a very big deal.

-Also always, when you don’t have a science technology innovation, you will not have a good GDP.
-The ratio is directly proportional to investment in science, technology, and innovation.
+Also always, when you don’t have science technology innovation, you will not have a good GDP.
+The ratio is directly proportional to science, technology, and innovation investment.
 S&T will always fetch you (gains) in the future.
 Aiming for low-hanging fruits is not what S&T is meant for.
 We have to build social, environmental issues for the future.